phil9909/shalm/README.md

 shalm package <chart>
 ```

-A set of example charts can be found in the `examples` folder.
+A set of example charts can be found in the `charts/examples` folder.

 Charts can be given by path or by url.
 In case of an url, the chart must be packaged using `shalm package`.